Danceability, A New Definition of Bridge Index: Introduction

 \begin{Main} The danceability index is equal to the bridge index. \end{Main}

-We prove this result in two steps by showing each invariant is an upper bound for the other.
-One direction is fairly simple; that the bridge index is an upper bound for the danceability index.
-The reverse inequality is where the the difficulty lies.
+It can be readily shown that the bridge index is an upper bound for danceability, as we prove in \autoref{prop:upperbound}.
+For the reverse inequality, we give two different proofs.
+One proof uses a rudimentary diagrammatic technique called the \emph{bridge slide move}.
+For the second proof, we turn to the Wirtinger index.
+As discussed in \autoref{sec:wirt}, the danceability index is closely related to the Wirtinger index, though the spirit and motivation for each invariant is quite different.
+The danceability index can be seen as an oriented version of the Wirtinger index with restrictions on which strands are considered ``adjacent" or not.
+It is straightforward to see that the Wirtinger index is a lower bound for the danceability index, and so we recover our second proof from the result that the Wirtinger index is equal to the bridge index \cite{BKVV}.

-The danceability index extends to virtual knots, though in more than one way; there are different choices for crossing rules at virtual crossings since there is no over or under-strand.
-Interestingly, the bridge index also extends to virtual knots, but in more than one way; the virtual analogues of the bridge index from Definition \ref{def:bridge}, denoted $b_1$, and the Morse theory bridge index from Theorem \ref{thm:bridge} are not equal for virtual knots \cite{NS}.
-In the final section of this paper, we explore comparisons between three virtual danceability invariants and the two different virtual bridge indexes.
-One such virtual danceability invariant is called the \emph{unrestricted danceability index}, defined in Definition \ref{def:virtualda} in Section \ref{sec:virtual}.
-We show that the unrestricted danceability index is equal to the bridge index $b_1$, but the proof we give requires the Over-Crossings-Commute relation.
-So this result only applies to welded knots and not all virtual knots.
-We conjecture it is true for all virtual knots, but a new proof technique is required.
+We also discuss how the danceability index may be extended to virtual knots, though there is more than one way to make this extension; there are different choices for crossing rules at virtual crossings since there is no over or under-strand.
+Interestingly, the bridge index also extends to virtual knots in more than one way; the virtual analogues of the bridge index from \autoref{def:bridge} and the Morse theory bridge index from \autoref{thm:bridge} are not equal for virtual knots \cite{NS}.
+In the final section of this paper, we explore comparisons between three virtual danceability invariants, the two different virtual bridge indexes, and several virtual generalizations of the Wirtinger index.

-\begin{thm} For all welded knots, the unrestricted danceability index is equal to the bridge index $b_1$. \end{thm}

-\begin{conj} For all virtual knots, the unrestricted danceability index is equal to the bridge index $b_1$. \end{conj}

-\subsection{Organization of the paper.}
+\subsection{Organization of the paper}